proteanhq/protean/docs/user/domain/aggregate.rst

 The main point to remember is that business rules are the drivers for determining what must be whole, complete, and consistent at the end of a single transaction.

 You can define abstract Aggregate structures that can be reused in multiple parts of the application.
 This is useful when an often repeating paradigm, like string `created` and `updated` timestamps, is present with all Aggregates in the system.
-You can inherit from the custom base Aggregate class, and all base attributes will be inhertied.
+You can inherit from the custom base Aggregate class, and all base attributes will be inherited.

 .. testcode::

     from protean.core.aggregate import BaseAggregate
     from protean.core.field.basic import String

-    class CustomBaseClass(BaseAggregate):
+    class CustomBaseAggregate(BaseAggregate):
         foo = String(max_length=25)

         class Meta:
             abstract = True

     @domain.aggregate
-    class ConcreateSubclass(CustomBaseClass):
+    class ConcreteElement(CustomBaseAggregate):
         bar = String(max_length=25)

 Rules